aaronrai24/DollarDiscordBot/markdown/patch_notes.md

-Dollar 1.1.6 updates the built in Lavalink player and uses the youtube-source plugin to search for songs.
-This fixes this major [bug](https://github.com/aaronrai24/DollarDiscordBot/issues/101), where the bot would be able to search for songs but not play them.
-The bot now uses the youtube plugin to search for songs and play them.
+Dollar 1.1.7 adds aliases to the `play` command, allowing users to play music by using the aliases `!p` and `!P`.
+This update also adds aliases to the skip command, allowing users to skip a song by using the aliases `!s` and `!S`.
+We also updated our Youtube Plugin to version 1.3.0.

 ## Fixes and Enhancements

-- Updated Lavalink to version 4.0.5
+- Added aliases to the `play` command
-- Added [youtube-source plugin](https://github.com/lavalink-devs/youtube-source#plugin) to search for songs
+- Added aliases to the `skip` command
-- Fixed bug where the bot would not play songs

-### Known Issue
-- Currently Dollar's idle-timeout feature is not working as intended, this is due to an update with the wavelink library.
-We have disabled this feature and it is currently being worked on along with Dollar 2.0.
+- Updated Youtube Plugin to version 1.3.0 to avoid status code 400 errors when searching for an empty query.